datanav/docs/overview.rst

       }
   ]

-The end result is that Maria Hawkins now have *two* orders.
+The end result is that Maria Hawkins now has *two* orders.
 The ``total`` property has also been updated to reflect the fact that there is a new order.
 Note also that the ``_previous`` property now has a value.
 It points back to the previous version of the entity.
 This way Sesam can track the history of entities.

 What to do next?
 ================

-First, we strongly recommend reading the :doc:`concepts section <concepts>` to understand the sesam way of thinking.
+First, we strongly recommend reading the :doc:`concepts section <concepts>` to understand the Sesam way of thinking.
 Then, there are three main things to 'do' with Sesam; get data in the hub, transform data, and get it out to other systems.

 To get more data into the hub take a look at the datasource component types that are natively supported.
 The :doc:`configuration <configuration>` section details the datasource component types and how to configure them.